semberal/dbstress/README.md

 Top level configuration element is a _scenario_, which consists of at least one _unit_.
 A _unit_ represents a particular database operation, along with its configuration.
 All configured units within a scenario run in parallel, independently of each other and their results are also reported separately.
-Unless you need to do some more advanced testing, such as connecting to the database with different users or to different schemas, it is perfectly fine to have a scenario with just a single unit.
+Unless you need to do some more advanced testing, such as connecting to different database hosts, with different users or to different schemas, it is perfectly fine to have a scenario with just a single unit.

 Unit configuration consists of: